Q/A: The Family Farm and the Modern Global Family

 Q: Why do you think it is so important that families operate a state-of-the art farm and what is the relationship of investment in agricultural technology?

 Q: What kind of challenges should wealth holders expect when they own a family farm?

 Q: You’re a strong advocate of applying state-of-the-art technology to the farm.
 Why?

 Q: Why are more advisors not talking about family farms?

 Q: What made you so interested in this topic?

-FOA: why are you now talking about family farms?
+Family Office Association: why are you now talking about family farms?

 CAL: The modern family, by de nition global, is looking for investments which at once provide economic value and return and which help the family establish or preserve harmony, legacy, and functionality.
 A “family farm” can help the family achieve all those purposes when strategically considered and operated.
 It can help a family de ne its “place” in community and can bring the family together around activities and purposes which encourage harmony.